 Painting underglaze or slip over the surface of a leather hard/wet piece of clay, and then carving a decoration using ribbon tools or some other carving tool.

-This shot glass is approx. 3.5" tall, fired to cone 6 in oxidation (electric kiln).
+This plate is approx. 10" wide, fired with underglaze and glaze decoration to cone 6 in a soda atmosphere (gas kiln).